Milnor fibre boundary of a non-isolated surface singularity: The Main Algorithm: the plumbing graph of

-\begin{proposition}\labelpar{prop:LINK} (See (\ref{lem:sksmooth}).)
+\begin{proposition}\labelpar{prop:LINK} (See \ref{lem:sksmooth}.)
 Let $f$ be a hypersurface singularity with a 1--dimensional singular locus.
-Take another germ $g$ such that $(f,g)$ forms an ICIS, cf. (\ref{ss:ICIS}).
+Take another germ $g$ such that $(f,g)$ forms an ICIS as in \ref{ss:ICIS}.
 For a sufficiently large even integer $k$ consider the real analytic germ

-Then the link of $\cals_k$ is independent of the choice of $g$ and $k$, and, in fact, it is (orientation preserving) diffeomorphic to $\partial F$. \end{proposition}
+Then $\cals_k\setminus \{0\}$ is a smooth 4--manifold with a natural orientation whose link is independent of the choice of $g$ and $k$, and which, in fact, is orientation preserving diffeomorphic to $\partial F$. \end{proposition} \ix{localization}\ix{Milnor!fiber!boundary}

-The proof of (\ref{MTh.1}), in fact, describes (the topology of) a resolution of $\cals_k$ `guided' by $\gc$, and the algorithm (\ref{algo}) extracts from this the combinatorics of the exceptional locus and its tubular neighbourhood.
+The proof of Theorem \ref{MTh.1}, in fact, describes the topology of a resolution of $\cals_k$, and it shows that it is `guided' exactly by $\gc$.
+Furthermore, the algorithm which provides $G$ from $\gc$ extracts the combinatorics of the exceptional locus and its tubular neighbourhood from this resolution.

-Notice that the above proposition is true for $k$ odd too, nevertheless, $\cals_k$ for $k$ even has nicer analytic properties; e.g. if $f$ and $g$ are polynomials, then $\cals_k$ is a real algebraic variety.
-(Moreover, the above result (\ref{prop:LINK}) is true for any germ $f:(\bfc^{n},0)\to (\bfc,0)$ with 1--dimensional singular locus --- the only modification in the statement and its proof is the replacement of $\bfc^3$ with $\bfc^n$.)
+Notice that the above proposition is true for $k$ odd too, nevertheless, $\cals_k$ for $k$ even has nicer analytic properties: for example, if $f$ and $g$ are polynomials, then $\cals_k$ is a real algebraic variety.